Study-Program-Applied-Computer-Science/software-architecture-and-development-pockettech/README.md

 This is a finance management application with a **microservice architecture** that handles authentication, user management, and a **dashboard** service for displaying financial data.
 The project uses **FastAPI** for the backend and **React** for the frontend, with **PostgreSQL** as the database.

-## Setting Up the PostgreSQL Database
+## Setting Up the Application

-To set up the PostgreSQL database for this project, follow the steps specified in the [Documentation](./Documentation/Finance%20Planner%20Documentation.docx).
+To set up the Application for this project, follow the steps specified in the [Documentation](./Documentation/Finance%20Planner%20Documentation.docx).

 ### Prerequisites